 or check yourself here… http://www.alcoholandwork.adf.org.au

 - Problem Drug Use Screening Test.doc 126 Kb

 - Drinkcheck.pdf 27 Kb

 - Adobe PDF Reader required, download it here

 Full Contact Details

 The Buttery Family Program is for the family members of people undertaking The Buttery’s residential rehabilitation (rehab) program and for those in contact with The Buttery’s INTRA community outreach program.
 It offers family members who have an addicted family member or a family member with drug or alcohol abuse issues support, advice and a referral service.
 It also assists extended family members to gain an understanding of what their loved one may be experiencing in recovery and suggestions about how they may help the process or what they need to be aware of when offering help.
 The service also operates as a referral source directing family members to places where they may gain additional help in the future.

 The Buttery’s Family Program is free of charge.
-The program is made possible by the generous support of benefactors including the Vincent Fairfax Family Foundation, The Angel Fund, Milton Corporation Foundation, The Northern Rivers Community Foundation and generous individuals in the community.
+The program is made possible by the generous support of benefactors including the Vincent Fairfax Family Foundation, The Angel Fund, Milton Corporation Foundation, The Northern Rivers Community Foundation, Portland House Foundation and generous individuals in the community.
 You are invited to support this program by making a donation.
 Donations to The Buttery are tax deductible.